emacs-helm/helm/README.md

 ## Install from Emacs packaging system

 Helm can also be installed from MELPA repository at http://melpa.org/.
+You will find the instructions to install packages from MELPA [here](https://github.com/melpa/melpa#usage).

 No further configuration is necessary to run helm other than perhaps a one-line entry in the Emacs init file: